Trump rules out renaming U.S. bases named for Confederate leaders

 WASHINGTON (Reuters) - U.S. President Donald Trump on Wednesday rejected any proposal to rename U.S. military bases that are named for Confederate leaders from the 1860s Civil War, dismissing appeals made in the wake of the death of African American George Floyd.

+Trump’s announcement via tweet basically slapped down those Pentagon officials open to discussing the issue.

+In the past few days, officials have said that the Pentagon, including Defense Secretary Mark Esper and Army Secretary Ryan McCarthy, was open to having a bipartisan conversation about renaming the Army bases named for Confederate leaders.

-As many as 10 bases carry the names of Confederate leaders, including Fort Bragg in North Carolina, one of the largest in the United States, and Fort Hood in Texas.
-Discussions about renaming them have emerged as a way of achieving racial reconciliation.
+Ten bases carry the names of Confederate military leaders, including Fort Bragg in North Carolina, one of the largest in the United States, and Fort Hood in Texas.
+Discussions about renaming the bases have emerged as a way of achieving racial reconciliation.

+In a series of tweets, Trump argued the bases have become part of a “Great American Heritage.”

 “The United States of America trained and deployed our HEROES on these Hallowed Grounds, and won two World Wars.
 Therefore, my Administration will not even consider the renaming of these Magnificent and Fabled Military Installations...,” Trump wrote in a tweet.